dpasmat/Numerical-Simulation-Collusion-Learning-Curve/README.md

 # Numerical-Simulation-Collusion-Learning-Curve
-Numerical simulation model used in the paper "Collusion along the learning curve: Theory and evidence from the semiconductor industry"

 This README describes how to run the numerical simulation model in the paper “Collusion along the learning curve: Theory and evidence from the semiconductor industry.”
 The code can be run to produce the data underlying Figure 8 from the paper.